MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 To access the file after the call:

 - Any call participant can find the link to the file in the Teams chat.
-- During the call, the Remote Assist HoloLens user can save the file to their OneDrive by tapping the OneDrive icon in the top right corner of the slate.
+- During the call, the Remote Assist HoloLens user can save the file to their OneDrive by tapping the OneDrive icon in the top-right corner of the slate.
 The file is then automatically saved to a OneDrive folder called "HoloLens Received Files."

 ## Share your desktop or application window (with a Remote Assist HoloLens user only)